Same-sex marriage in Oregon: Federal lawsuit

-Ruling

 At noon on May 19, 2014, Judge McShane issued his opinion, ruling that the state's ban was unconstitutional.
 He wrote:

 Minutes after the decision was announced at noon, officials in at least four counties were fulfilling requests for marriage licenses from same-sex couples.
 The first to wed in Multnomah County were two of the plaintiffs, Deanna Geiger and Janine Nelson.
-That county issued 96 licenses the first day, and judges officiated at wedding ceremonies in a Portland ballroom.
+The county issued 96 licenses the first day, and judges officiated at wedding ceremonies in a Portland ballroom.
 Governor John Kitzhaber, the named defendant, said "I strongly support Judge McShane's decision to overturn institutional discrimination in Oregon's constitution.
 No longer will Oregonians tolerate discrimination against the gay, lesbian, and transgender community. [...]
 Now, finally, all Oregonians will have the opportunity to make a legal commitment to the person they love.
 Every person and every family in Oregon deserves that chance.
 Today is a win for love, for families, and for freedom."
 Senator Jeff Merkley called it "a historic day for Oregon", and Senator Ron Wyden said, "Judge Michael McShane's decision marks a significant moment in Oregon's civil rights history, and it's an important step toward equal rights for all Americans.
 Every American deserves the freedom to marry the person they love, and, starting today, all Oregonians will have that choice.
 I am proud to have stood with Oregon's same-sex couples in this struggle for marriage equality for nearly 20 years, and it's important to keep pushing until that right extends to all Americans."
-The Republican House leader, Mike McLane, issued a statement, "For those that believe marriage is a religious covenant, the origin of which predates America, today's federal court ruling won't change that.
+The Republican House Minority Leader, Mike McLane, issued a statement, "For those that believe marriage is a religious covenant, the origin of which predates America, today's federal court ruling won't change that.
 For those that believe marriage is a legal union between two people that is recognized and enforced by our state government, today's ruling is a logical extension of the Supreme Court's ruling last summer.
 Our society must embrace both views.
 My hope is that the process of reconciliation in Oregon will continue as we move forward with respect for each other."
 Val Hoyle, the Majority Leader of the House, said "I married the person who I love over 22 years ago, and I'm thrilled that all Oregonians now have the freedom to do the same."

 NOM immediately asked the Ninth Circuit Court of Appeals to issue an emergency stay of McShane's ruling, which that court denied on grounds of lack of standing.
 NOM then filed a request on May 27 with Supreme Court Justice Anthony Kennedy seeking to block Judge McShane's order.
 Justice Kennedy referred the matter to the entire Supreme Court, which on June 4 rejected NOM's request.